hannahtuttle/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+        It stores your session so when you changes pages/browsers it saves your info and does not log you out.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bycrypt hashes your password 2^nth power which makes it harder to decrypt, making it harder for hackers to get ahold of your password.
 - [ ] What does bcrypt do to slow down attackers?
+        The more times your password is hashed the harder it is to decode it.

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? payload, secret, options

 ## Minimum Viable Product